andrewabarca/bizible.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 Bizible Single Sign On requires configuring your Authentication settings in a series of steps that is important to follow so that you don’t risk getting locked out of your Bizible account.

 1. Set up the Bizible Application in your Identity Provider.
-See external documentation listed below&nbsp;for walkthroughs.
+See external documentation listed below for walkthroughs.

     1. When prompted for the Single Sign On URL or Recipient URL or Destination URL, SAML Assertion Customer Service (ACS) URL, use [https://apps.bizible.com/BizibleSAML2/ReceiveSSORequest](https://apps.bizible.com/BizibleSAML2/ReceiveSSORequest)
     1. When prompted for the Audience Restriction URL or application-defined unique identifier, use [https://BizibleLPM](https://biziblelpm/)